Skip to main content

 (2) inventorying and photographing the vulnerable adult's home and personal property within two weeks of the initial court order.
 The inventory may be completed by photo or written documentation at the discretion of the APS specialist IV or designee.

-(B) All persons present during the inventory sign a document attesting to the authenticity of the inventory or photographic record, noting the date and their professional affiliation.
+(B) All persons present during the inventory must sign a document attesting to the authenticity of the inventory or photographic record, noting the date and their professional affiliation.

-(B) The APS specialist documents account information in the APS Computer System Estate Management Section.
+(B) APS specialist documents account information in the APS Computer System Estate Management Section.
 The APS specialist scans copies of the check registry and other pertinent documentation in the APS Computer System.
-Financial institutions that require Social Security numbers are given the OKDHS federal employee identification (FEI) number 73-6017987.
+Financial institutions that require Social Security numbers are given the OKDHS federal employee identification number 73-6017987.
 In no instance does the APS specialist provide his or her personal Social Security number for a vulnerable adult's financial account; and

 (4) securing other valuables located during the inventory.
 The APS specialist: